Hand, Foot, and Mouth Disease: Symptoms, Causes, & Treatment - Baby Chick

 Symptoms of Hand, Foot, and Mouth Disease

 Getting a good look inside your child’s mouth can sometimes be challenging.
-Some signs that they may have painful sores in the mouth include not eating or drinking or only wanting to drink very cold liquids.
-You may also notice excessive drooling, which can mean swallowing is painful.4
+Some signs that they may have painful sores in the mouth include not eating or drinking, or only wanting to drink very cold liquids.
+Children with painful mouth sores may drink less than usual, increasing the risk of dehydration.
+You may also notice excessive drooling, which can mean that swallowing is painful.4

 How Long Does Hand, Foot, and Mouth Disease Last?

 After exposure to the virus, it may take three to six days for the symptoms of HFMD to appear.
 This is called the incubation period.
-Symptoms can last between seven and 10 days, with two or three days of fever followed by up to a week of a rash.
-However, symptoms should not be at their peak for this long.6,7
+Most symptoms improve within 7 to 10 days, with 2 or 3 days of fever followed by a rash lasting up to a week.
+However, symptoms should not be at their peak for this long.1,6

-The CDC recommends contacting your child’s pediatrician if their fever lasts more than three days or if their symptoms last longer than a week.
-They also recommend contacting a provider if your child is under six months old, has a weakened immune system, or refuses to drink.4
+The CDC recommends contacting your child’s pediatrician if their fever lasts more than 3 days or their symptoms last longer than 1 week.
+They also recommend contacting a provider if your child is under 6 months old, has a weakened immune system, or refuses to drink.4

 Hand, foot, and mouth disease is spread through respiratory droplets.
-Anyone who encounters an infected person’s mucus or saliva, including drool, may become sick.
+Anyone who comes into contact with an infected person’s mucus or saliva, including drool, may become sick.
 It can also be transmitted through stool, such as when changing a diaper.2

 The most important thing you can do to prevent the spread of HFMD is to wash your hands frequently.
 It is also essential to disinfect high-touch surfaces and toys.
-Avoid touching your eyes, nose, and mouth, and keep your distance from sick people.8
+Avoid touching your eyes, nose, and mouth, and keep your distance from people who are sick.1

 Fever

-If your child is experiencing discomfort related to a fever, you can consider giving ibuprofen or acetaminophen to bring their temperature down.
-Refer to package instructions and your pediatrician for appropriate dosages.
-However, if the fever is less than 102 degrees Fahrenheit, it may be beneficial not to treat it, which helps to fight the infection.9
+If your child is experiencing discomfort due to a fever, you can consider giving ibuprofen or acetaminophen to lower their temperature.
+Refer to the package instructions and your pediatrician for appropriate dosages.
+However, if the fever is less than 102 degrees Fahrenheit, it may be beneficial not to treat it, as this helps fight the infection.7 As with any fever, ensuring your child stays hydrated is vital.
+Encouraging fluids is important to help prevent dehydration during illness.

 Pain